daryllxd/lifelong-learning/programming/philosophy/getting-real.md

 Your vision should be brief too.
 A sentence should be enough to get the idea across.
 Here’s the vision for each of our products:

 - Basecamp: Project management is communication
 - Backpack: Bring life’s loose ends together
 - Campfire: Group chat over IM sucks
-- Ta-da List: Competing with a post-it note
+- To-do List: Competing with a post-it note
 - Writeboard: Word is overkill

 This vision led us to keep Basecamp as open and transparent as possible.
 Instead of limiting communication to within a firm, we gave clients access too.
 We thought less about permissions and more about encouraging all participants to take part.
 The vision is why we skipped charts, graphs, tables, reports, stats, and spreadsheets and instead focused on communication priorities like messages, comments, to-do lists, and sharing files.